tikv/deep-dive-tikv/src/resource-scheduling/simulator.md

 4. Finally, it will verify if the result is in line with our expectations.

 PD Simulator doesn't care about how TiKV actually works in details.
-It just needs to send the messages which PD want to know about.
+It just needs to send the messages which PD wants to know about.